 Our operations to date have consumed substantial amounts of cash, and we expect our capital and operating expenditures to continue to increase in the next few years.
 We may not be able to generate significant revenues for several years, if at all.
 Until we can generate significant revenues, if ever, we expect to satisfy our future cash needs through equity or debt financing, and/or through any future development collaborations with commercial partners.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If adequate funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research and development activities.
+We have no committed source of additional capital and, in light of our current market capitalization, it may be more difficult to raise the amount of capital needed to support planned development of our product candidates.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required to significantly delay, reduce the scope of, or eliminate one or more of our research and development activities.
+If we are unable to secure additional capital, a Phase 2 clinical trial of CB4211 will be delayed or discontinued.
+We could also be required to seek collaborators for our product candidate at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available or relinquish or license on unfavorable terms our rights to such product candidates.